 Due to the Covid-19 pandemic the Imaging Science Group were unable to organise Good Picture symposia for 2020 and 2021.
 The group’s committee recognise this is as disappointing for would be attendees as it is for the committee and have made available some past presentations in their archive.
 However, there is no substitute for the real thing!
-To address this the Imaging Science Group is holding a series of mini e-symposia, where guest speakers from previous Good Picture symposia will reprise, via Zoom webinars, some of their previous presentations, updated where appropriate.
+To address this the Imaging Science Group held a series of mini e-symposia, where guest speakers from previous Good Picture symposia reprised, via Zoom webinars, some of their previous presentations, updated where appropriate.

-The third of these free mini e-symposia is All About Colour – Gamuts & the Colour Response of Cameras where we will have two lectures by committee members of the Imaging Science Group sharing with us, how having knowledge of the colour response of our equipment and consumables will help us avoid unpleasant colour surprises!
-During each lecture you will be able to use the Zoom Q&A facility to pose questions to the speakers, who will address your questions following the completion of their lecture.
-The lectures are:-
+The third of these free mini e-symposia was All About Colour – Gamuts & the Colour Response of Cameras where we had two lectures by committee members of the Imaging Science Group sharing with us, how having knowledge of the colour response of our equipment and consumables would help us avoid unpleasant colour surprises!
+With assistance of our colleagues in the Digital Imaging Group we have recorded the lectures and you can view them here.

 Lecture 1 - Dr Tony Kaye ASIS FRPS: A Survey of Colour Gamuts (Independent Imaging Consultant)